HSBC better late than never with U.S. exit

-HONG KONG (Reuters Breakingviews) - The muted investor applause for HSBC’s latest disposal says it all.
+The muted investor applause for HSBC’s (HSBA.L), (0005.HK) latest disposal says it all.
 Its Hong Kong-listed shares ticked up less than 1% on news that it’s selling the bulk of its U.S. retail banking operations for a song, ending a long and costly attempt to make it in the American mass market.
 At least the deal removes a distraction that should help Chief Executive Noel Quinn focus where it matters most, in Asia.

 Quinn candidly acknowledges the deals make sense because HSBC is too small to compete in the market.
 The numbers back him up.
 Neither his bank’s profit nor its risk-weighted assets will be materially affected by the transactions.